TL;DR:

 Additionally, 58% reported making key business decisions based on inaccurate or inconsistent data because of misleading charts, like a bar graph that made a small sales increase look huge by cutting off the bottom, leading them to spend too much on a product that wasn’t doing well.

-What Makes a Data Visualization a Bad Example?
+What Makes a Good Data Visualization?

 Bad examples of data visualization are hard to read or misleading.
 They often have: